 Leading anything can be stressful.
-Stress is a normal part of life, regardless of your profession.
+Stress is a normal part of life, regardless of your job.
 Even if you work for yourself, you’re never completely free of stress, because you have customers to please.

 I would say I’ve experienced stress many times in my career, but only once have I experienced career burnout.
 They aren’t mutually exclusive.
 Stress and excessive worry were a key part of it for me.
 I imagine everyone who has experienced career burnout has a different perspective.